JanCBrammer/biopeaks/paper/paper.md

 `biopeaks` detects these extrema automatically with sensible algorithmic defaults.
 Algorithmically identified extrema can be misplaced (false positives) or extrema might be missed (false negative).
 These errors can happen if there are small noisy segments in an otherwise clean biosignal.
-If left uncorrected, these errors significantly distort the subsequent analysis steps [@].
-This is why `biopeaks` offers intuitive manual extrema editing
-(i.e., removing and adding extrema).
-Additionally, for cardiac biosignals, `biopeaks` automatically performs state-of-the-art extrema correction [@lipponen].
+If left uncorrected, these errors significantly distort the subsequent analysis steps [@].`biopeaks` offers intuitive manual extrema editing (i.e., removing and adding extrema) to ensure the correct placement of extrema.
+Additionally, for cardiac biosignals, `biopeaks` offers state-of-the-art automatic extrema correction [@lipponen].
 Finally, based on the extrema, the analyst can extract features from the biosignal.
 The features are based on temporal or amplitude differences between the extrema.
 For example, Fig. 1 through 3 illustrate the extraction of instantaneous heart period, breathing period, and breathing (inhalation) amplitude respectively.

 ![figure1](Figure_1.png)
 *Figure 1*: Extraction of heart period based on R-peaks in an ECG.
 Note that this is conceptually identical to the extraction